Partial Strategyproofness: Relaxing Strategyproofness for the Random Assignment Problem: Preliminaries

-An \emph{allocation} is a (possibly probabilistic) assignment of objects to agents.
-It is represented by an $n\times m$-matrix $x = (x_{i,j})_{i \in N, j \in M}$ satisfying the \emph{fulfillment constraint} $\sum_{j\in M} x_{i,j} = 1$, the \emph{capacity constraint} $\sum_{i\in N} x_{i,j} \leq q_j$, and $x_{i,j} \in [0,1]$ for all $i\in N,j \in M$.
-The entries of the matrix are interpreted as probabilities, where $i$ gets $j$ with probability $x_{i,j}$.
-An allocation is \emph{deterministic} if $x_{i,j} \in \{0,1\}$ for all $i \in N, j \in M$.
-The Birkhoff-von Neumann Theorem and its extensions \citep{Budishetal2013DesignRandomAllocMechsTheoryAndApp} ensure that given any allocation, we can always find a lottery over deterministic assignments that implements these marginal probabilities.
-Finally, let $\mathcal{X}$ denote the space of all allocations.
+An \emph{assignment} is represented by an $n \times m$-matrix $x = (x_{i,j})_{i \in N, j\in M}$.
+The value $x_{i,j}$ is the probability that agent $i$ gets object $j$.
+The $i^{\text{th}}$ row $x_i = (x_{i,j})_{j\in M}$ of $x$ is called the \emph{assignment vector of $i$} (or \emph{$i$'s assignment}). $x$ is \emph{feasible} if no object is assigned beyond capacity (i.e., $\sum_{i \in N} x_{i,j} \leq q_j$ for all $j \in M$) and each agent receives some object with certainty (i.e., $\sum_{j \in M} x_{i,j} = 1$ for all $i \in N$ and $x_{i,j} \geq 0$ for all $i \in N, j \in M$).
+Unless explicitly stated otherwise, we only consider feasible assignments throughout this paper. $x$ is called \emph{deterministic} if $x_{i,j} \in \{0,1\}$ for all $i\in N, j \in M$.
+The Birkhoff--von Neumann Theorem and its extensions \citep{BudishCheKojimaMilgrom2013DesignRandomAllocMechsTheoryAndApplications} ensure that, for any given assignment, we can find a lottery over deterministic assignments that implements the respective marginal probabilities.
+Finally, we denote by $X$ and $\Delta(X)$ the sets of all deterministic and random assignments, respectively.